 Where to stay in Porto

 For all you literary lovers out there, I have the perfect hotel for you!
-Torel Palace Porto is a completely refurbished former palace transformed into an exquisite boutique hotel with no expanse to detail spared.
+Torel Palace Porto is a completely refurbished former palace transformed into an exquisite boutique hotel.
+No expense to detail has been spared.
 The design is around a literary theme with each bedroom named after an author.

-Despite its spacious size, there are only 24 rooms to ensure that each guest has a personal and intimate experience once they enter.
+Despite its spacious size, there are only 24 rooms.
+This ensures that each guest has a personal and intimate experience once they are welcomed through the doors.
 High ceilings are decorated with beautiful stucco work and huge windows let the light flood in.
 If you’re looking to relax, you can find a cosy spot in the library, or soak in the beautiful outdoor pool.

 Visiting Porto and looking for more inspiration?